hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

   this.torcs.register(lqrObserver);
 ```

 Observers are active by default when instantiated.
-To activate/deactivate then the application can do so in the same way as above:
+To activate/deactivate them, the application can do so in the same way as shown before:

 ```java
   lqrObserver.deactivate();